OpenAstronomy/openastronomy.github.io/_projects/2019/ctlearn/3d-reconstruction.md

 ##### GSOC MIDTERM

 * Implement the 3D reconstruction method and present example outputs (w/ visualization so they can be validated).
-* Present a design for a minimal 3D convolutional neural network (based on a review of the literature).
+* Present a design for a minimal 3D convolutional neural network for classification (based on a review of the literature).
 * Have all code and documentation in GitHub.

 ##### GSOC FINAL

-* Preprocess a small dataset using the 3D reconstruction code and write code in TensorFlow to train the 3D model on it (should be based on the existing CTLearn framework and only involve definining a new model).
+* Preprocess a small dataset using the 3D reconstruction code and write code in TensorFlow to train the 3D model on it (should be based on the existing CTLearn framework and only involve definining a new model + any modifications to data loading code required to load 3D data).
 * Further optimize/improve implementation of 3D reconstruction method.
 * Prepare a report on method feasibility: training time/speed, dataset size/reduction factors, dataset processing time, GPU memory limitations, preliminary performance/observations about training.
 * Have all code, documentation, and final configuration files and plots in GitHub.